 When COVID-19 hit in March, not only were social interactions suddenly prohibited due to lockdown, but it affected the way we knew life.
 Routines had to be adapted to adhere to safety guidelines and downtimes were either spent quietly at home or out in the natural world rather than in regular social spaces.
 It was as if the world took a pause.
 The standstill was suffocating at times, but it forced humanity to rest.
 As a result, these questions came to my mind: What is the purpose to life if busyness is removed from our lives?
 What are humans without productivity?
 Prior to the pandemic, I had always been “too busy” to spend time with God.
 Distractions or a feeling of hurriedness would usually deceive me to move onto the next thing on my to-do list, but the sudden abundance of time allowed me to ruminate.
 Finally, I was brought to the conclusion what the pandemic only emphasized: God is the purpose to life and humans are worthy not because of productivity, but simply because we are created and loved by Him.

 The third way in which 2020 took me by surprise were the obstacles that I faced during my short and long practicums.
 I felt the most hopeless I had ever felt, questioned my future, saw how weak my faith is amid trouble, and learned more about who I am through my reactions to situations.
 I recognized how prideful, selfish, ignorant, and ugly my core self can be.
 It was an eye-opening and frightening experience.
 Had I never noticed?
 As being my own saviour was impossible, God came to be mine.
 In my disfigured and broken state, He came to my rescue by remolding me.
 I had to start by changing my ways of thinking, then my habits, which then led to my actions.
-The process was difficult, but my God had the ability to transform me with His strength.
+The process, like peeling off an old skin to put on a new one, was difficult but my God had the ability to transform me with His strength.

 2020 was undoubtedly one of the most difficult years; yet, it is one which I strongly believe displays God’s sovereignty.
 No one could have predicted or controlled the events in 2020 nor will anyone be able to do so for 2021.
 However, this only makes more evident the supreme power that God possesses.
 We were never in control of our lives anyways.
 He is the King who holds the scepter for now and for forever and we are to be brought low in humility.